 Sometimes the unwanted resonances are located close to each other and the compensation curve looks as it is shown in Fig.6.

 Fig.6.
 The case of close location of the unwanted resonances.

-Please note that the sensitivity of human ears is small on the edges of the audio-frequency band and you don't need to compensate for this natural phenomenon.
-The loudness of the test sound must smoothly fade out when you move the green line to the edges of the plot.
+Please note that the sensitivity of human ears is small on the edges of the audio-frequency band (frequencies that are closer to the left and right edges of the plot).
+It is not necessary to compensate for this natural phenomenon.
+The loudness of the test sound must smoothly fade out when you move the green line to the edges of the plot (low frequencies).
 If you hear any narrow-band spikes of the loudness, compensate for them.

 Sometimes manufacturers add some extra boost to the low-frequency portion of the headphones frequency response to give you some impression of the physical punch that is felt by your body when you listen to powerful loudspeakers.
 You can leave it as is if you like it.
 However, we believe that such boost is not a natural replacement to the physical punch.
 If such a boost is present in your headphones, the loudness of the test sound does not smoothly fade out when you move the green line to the left edge of the plot.
 You can compensate for this boost in the same way as you compensated for conventional unwanted resonances.
 The only distinction is that such boost is usually much wider than a conventional unwanted resonance as it is shown in Fig.7.
 Change the positions of the "Gain" and "Width" sliders until you will hear that the loudness of the test sound fades out smoothly when you move the green line to the left edge of the plot.

 Fig.7.
 Low-frequency compensation.

 10. Switch the plug-in to the "EQ" mode.